jbeyerstedt/kirby-site-snippets/plg-carousel-readme.md

 #kirby-site-snippets: plg-carousel

 ## ATTENTION: incompatible update from v1.1.1 to v1.2.0
-I´ve added some options to this plugin, which lead to the first any probably only incompatible update.
-With this update I´ve unified the option names and adapted them to the "namespacing" which kirby uses.
+I’ve added some options to this plugin, which lead to the first (and probably only) incompatible update.
+With this update I’ve unified the option names and adapted them to the "namespacing" which kirby uses.
 There are these changes:
 `enable_carousel` to `plg_carousel.enable`